Cintas

-Cintas Corporation (/ˈsɪntɑːz/) is an American corporation headquartered in Mason, Ohio which provides a range of products and services to businesses including uniforms, mats, mops, cleaning and restroom supplies, first aid and safety products, fire extinguishers and testing, and safety courses.
-Cintas is a publicly held company traded on the Nasdaq Global Select Market under the symbol CTAS and is a component of the Standard & Poor's 500 Index.
+Cintas Corporation (/ˈsɪntɑːz/) is an American corporation headquartered in Mason, Ohio, which provides a range of products and services to businesses including uniforms, mats, mops, cleaning and restroom supplies, first aid and safety products, fire extinguishers and testing, and safety courses.
+Cintas is a publicly held company traded on the Nasdaq Global Select Market under the symbol CTAS and is a component of the S&P 500 Index.

-The company is one of the largest in the industry with over 40,000 employees in 2020.
+The company is one of the largest in the industry with 44,500 employees in 2023.
 In 2020, the company reported $7.09 billion in total revenue.

 History

 Early company years

 Cintas Corporation began in 1929 as the Acme Industrial Laundry Company by Richard (Doc) Farmer and Amelia Farmer.
 They collected old, used rags from factories, laundered them, and sold them back to businesses.
-In the early 1940s, Doc’s son Hershell, took over and replaced the old rags with shop towels, becoming a service company.
-By then, the company’s name had changed to Acme Wiper and Industrial Laundry.
+In the early 1940s, Doc's son Hershell, took over and replaced the old rags with shop towels, becoming a service company.
+By then, the company's name had changed to Acme Wiper and Industrial Laundry.

-Hershell’s son, Richard "Dick" Farmer, joined the family business in 1957 after graduating from Miami University in Oxford, Ohio.
+Hershell's son, Richard "Dick" Farmer, joined the family business in 1957 after graduating from Miami University in Oxford, Ohio.
 Acme had just 12 employees at the time.
 In 1959, Hershell handed the business over to Dick, allowing him to expand into uniform rental.
 The company became Acme Uniform and Towel Supply in 1964.
 Dick worked with Celanese Corporation, Graniteville, and Redkap to develop a 65/35 Polycotton fabric blend.
 In 1968, Dick Farmer founded the Satellite Corporation.
 He opened the first location in Cleveland and the companies merged in 1970.
 In 1972, the company changed its name to Cintas and then went public in 1983.

 Cintas expanded its uniform services into Canada with the acquisition of Cadet Uniform Service Ltd in 1995.
 Bob Kohlhepp became CEO in 1996, while Dick Farmer became chairman of the board.
 In 1997, Cintas entered the First Aid & Safety business.
 In July 1998, Dick Farmer's son Scott Farmer, who has been employed at the company since 1981, became president and chief operating officer.